mrpdaemon/encfs-java/README.md

 encfs-java is a Java library for accessing data in [EncFS](http://www.arg0.net/encfs) volumes.
-It is able to derive the volume key from a user password, decode encrypted filenames (IV chaining is implemented), decrypt file contents, create new volumes, moving/copying/renaming files and directories within the volume as well as encrypting file contents into the volume
+It is able to derive the volume key from a user password, decode encrypted filenames (IV chaining is implemented), decrypt file contents, create new volumes, move/copy/rename files and directories within the volume as well as encrypt file contents into the volume

 We do support all encfs volume configuration options, and are interoperable